tobega/tailspin-v0/TailspinReference.md

 A processor is an object that is more complex than simply data.
 It would normally have some state that could possibly change.
 To interact with processors, you send [messages](#messages) to them.

-Internally in the processor, state is accessed like the local state of templates, but with the processor name.
+Internally in the processor, state is accessed like the [local state of templates](#templates-sinks), but with the processor name.
+The processor state is, however, permanent as long as the processor object is retaned.

 A processor definition looks similar to a templates object but the definition starts with the word `processor` instead.
 Also, there are no match templates.
 The initial block is used to define state and values for the processor instance that will be returned from using the processor definition as a transform.
 All templates defined are considered to be messages that the processor instance can handle.

+Processors can have parameters just like [defined templates](#defined-templates).

 By convention, a processor definition should have an identifier starting with a capital letter.